Do you feel like your room is closing in on you because it’s so small? Trust me, I feel your pain!

 Small Space Decorating Tip #5: Use Mirrors

-They are the best for making your room seem bigger because they bounce off light throughout your room.
+They are the best for making your room seem bigger because they bounce off light throughout your room and who doesn’t want their room to have light?

 Small Space Decorating Tip #6: Revamp Your Ceiling

-Dress it up with a pop of color, wall paper or a pretty stencil.
-It will be sure to demand some attention, leading your eyes to the ceiling as soon as you walk into your room.
-It’s a good old trick for taking away the obvious…that your room is teany tiny.
+Make it pop with color, wallpaper or a pretty stencil.
+It will clearly demand some attention, leading your eyes to the ceiling as soon as you walk into your room.
+It’s a good old trick for taking away the obvious…that your room is tiny.

 Which tip will you be using in your small space?
-Share by leaving me a comment below or simply share this post with your peeps!
+Share by leaving me a comment below or simply share this post with your crew!

-If you are loving these tips, but feel you still need one-on-one help with decorating your room, go on and take a peek at my e-Design service here.
+If you are loving these tips, but want me to handle the decorating for you, then take a peek at my e-Design service here.

 We’ll work together to transform your room into the room of your dreams.